vuxcode/we1-project-SmolSwede/bug-list.md

 ## Problem 05! - Fixed! | 2025-05-14
   - Getting MIME type error that blocks CSS from loading MIME type says "text/html" which is wrong.
   > Fixed by correcting the link to the style sheet

+## Problem 06! - Fixed! | 2025-05-15
+  - Grid doesn't want to work as inteded.
+It puts both the side nav bar and the content in the same grid area.
+  > Fixed by using a main- and subgrid instead of one grid.